 - Bring your dog to their designated area (i.e. small dogs to small dog area or big dogs to big dog area).
 If everyone shares the entire park, make sure that your dog is playing with dogs that are close to his size.
 This way smaller dogs are not at risk.

-- Bring bags, clean after your dog, and dispose them properly.
+- Bring bags, clean up after your dog, and dispose of the bags properly.
 This way no one will step on the poop.
 This will also prevent other dogs from eating or rolling on your dog’s poop.

 - Know that your dog is your responsibility while at the park, so supervise him at all times.
 Call him away if he’s not behaving well or bring him home if he gets bored, tired, or out of control.

 Other Similar Articles You May Enjoy:

 For handy tips and information on how to move a country dog to the city, take a look at our article here: https://thebarkingblog.com/moving-a-country-dog-to-the-city/

 For information on how to bring your pet with you on vacation, read our article here: https://thebarkingblog.com/how-to-bring-your-pet-with-you-on-vacation/

 To find out information on how dogs communicate, take a look at our article here: https://thebarkingblog.com/communication-how-dogs-do-it/